Avaiga/taipy-doc/docs/manuals/userman/data-integration/data-node-usage.md

 when you want to use a data node independently of a scenario, even if the data node is part of a scenario.

-The second method is creating a scenario via the `taipy.create_scenario()^` method.
-This method takes a scenario configuration as a parameter and returns the created scenario, and all data nodes that are related to the scenario will be built alongside the scenario.
-For more details on scenarios, see the [scenario management](../sdm/scenario/index.md) page.

 !!! example

     ```python linenums="1"